 - Other conditions.

-liver damage.
+Dusty miller can be UNSAFE for people to use.
+There's a lot of concern about using dusty miller as medicine, because it can contain chemicals called hepatotoxic pyrrolizidine alkaloids (PAs), which may block blood flow in the veins and cause liver damage.
 Hepatotoxic PAs might also cause cancer and birth defects.
 Dusty miller preparations that are not certified and labeled “hepatotoxic PA-free” are considered UNSAFE.

 It's also UNSAFE to apply dusty miller to broken skin.
 The dangerous chemicals in dusty miller can be absorbed quickly through broken skin and can lead to dangerous body-wide toxicity.
 Steer clear of skin products that aren't certified and labeled “hepatotoxic PA-free.”
 There isn't enough information to know if it's safe to apply dusty miller to unbroken skin.
 It's best to avoid use.